Taste the Local Difference® has its headquarters in Traverse City, Michigan. Our small team covers the state with

 Emma has a little bit of experience in many fields.
 Between Traverse City and Ann Arbor, she has worked on organic farms, in hot restaurant kitchens, overstocked retail shops, and foreign language libraries.
 One summer, she even worked in Juneau, AK where she spent the summer on the cruise ship docks as a whale watching tour representative.

 Emma is a Traverse City native and a graduate of the Residential College at the University of Michigan.
 She holds degree in Cognitive Science with a focus on language and cognition, as well as a minor in French.
-When Emma isn't in the office, she enjoys going on adventures outside, trying new recipes, and making great puns.
+When Emma isn't in the office, she enjoys going on adventures outside and trying new recipes with the delicious produce from her Fall CSA.

 Molly owns and operates Presque Isle Farm with her husband Dion, their son Sawyer, and two dogs Huck and Abe, in northern Michigan.
 In 2014, they transformed the family's hobby farm into a thriving market vegetable business and are now supplying free, local food to two school districts through Hoophouses for Health, in addition to selling their produce to NE Michigan restaurants, farmers markets, and groceries.